The Goals of our Faculty Development Program

 Subject to approval of the Professional Development Committee, the Provost, the President, and the Board of Trustees, tenured faculty are eligible for a sabbatical after six years (or equivalent) of full-time service since initial appointment or the most recent sabbatical.
 Faculty on multi-year contracts are eligible for their first sabbatical during the ninth year of employment, after completing three consecutive multi-year contract periods.
 Thereafter, they are eligible subject to the conditions specified for tenured faculty.
 Faculty are eligible to apply for a semester-long sabbatical at full pay, or a year-long sabbatical at half pay.

 Professional Development Grants support scholarly and curricular projects.
-They provide stipends for work during the summer and cover research expenses (e.g., books, travel to archives).
+Categories for projects are described below.
 Approximately 14 grants of $3600 each are made each year.
 Applicants will be notified of decisions by January 10.
-Funds from grants are available (as stipends or expense reimbursements) beginning May 15, unless otherwise arranged through the Provost’s Office.
+Funds from grants are available (as stipends or expense reimbursements) beginning May 15, and should be spent by May 30 of the following year, unless otherwise arranged through the Provost’s Office.